-The mission of the Eastern Caribbean-Southeast Asia Economic and Cultural Chamber is to promote and develop economic and cultural exchange between the leading Eastern Caribbean States and the Southeast Asian region.
+The mission of the Eastern Caribbean-Southeast Asia Economic and Cultural Chamber (The Chamber) is to promote and develop economic and cultural exchange between the leading Eastern Caribbean States and the Southeast Asian region.

-The Chamber aims to further and protect the government interests of the sovereign Eastern Caribbean States of Antigua and Barbuda, the Commonwealth of Dominica, the Federation of Saint Kitts and Nevis, Grenada, Saint Lucia and Saint Vincent and the Grenadines and consequently support their citizens as well.
+The Chamber aims to further and protect the government interests of the independent Eastern Caribbean States of Antigua and Barbuda, the Commonwealth of Dominica, the Federation of Saint Kitts and Nevis, Grenada, Saint Vincent and the Grenadines and Saint Lucia and their citizens in Southeast Asian countries.

 The Chamber is a non-government voluntary organization that intends to serve as a facilitator enabling trade, investment and tourism and also to be an avenue in fostering international relations for these Eastern Caribbean States.